Sophia-Gold/AD-Talk/AD-Talk.md

 ## Unix

-Kahn and MacQueen's paper also caught the eye of Doug McIlroy who had already programmed one of the earliest implementations of the prime sieve using coroutines in 1968.
+Kahn and MacQueen's paper also caught the eye of Doug McIlroy, then the head of the Computing Techniques Research Department at Bell Labs that birthed Unix and C.

+McIlroy was present at John McCarthy's original AD demo and had himself programmed one of the earliest implementations of the prime sieve using coroutines in 1968.

+---

+## Unix

 McIlroy is best known for adding pipelines to Unix, which enabled the "the Unix philosophy" of composing many single-purpose programs through a common interface: text-streams.

-Standard I/O is fundamentally lazy&mdash;it inputs and outputs only as much as the program needs&mdash;and some in the functional programming world have pointed out the similarity between Unix pipes and the IO monad.
+Standard I/O is fundamentally lazy, it inputs and outputs only as much as the program needs.

+Oleg Kiselyov even pointed out the similarity between Unix pipes and the IO monad.

 ---